konfirm/node-checksum/README.md

 ### Removed features

-Several previously public available members have be removed from the package
+Several previously public available members have been removed from the package

- - `verifyAlgorithmAndDigest` method, this has been removed as its internal mechanics have been improved to safe-guard the values given
+ - `verifyAlgorithmAndDigest` method, this has been removed as its internal mechanics have been improved to safeguard the values given
- - `ALGORITHMS` property, this has always been the `crypto.getHashes()` output, if the list is needed, please update to use the `getHashes` method instead.
+ - `ALGORITHMS` property, this has always been the `crypto.getHashes()` output; if the list is needed, please update to use the `getHashes` method instead.
  - `DIGEST_METHODS`, this used to provide an array with the values `'hex'`', `'base64'` and `'latin1'`

 The digest method `'latin1'` has been removed from the supported options, leaving only `'hex'` and `'base64'`

 As the Checksum package did not have TypeScript or ES Module support before, users of those may be able to remove any workaround needed (not aware of any), and TypeScript users now have better type hinting (even though the package is mainly strings on the outside).

-For the CommonJS users importing the entiry library (`const Checksum = require('@konfirm/checksum');`), that syntax still woks, though we (now) recommend to pick only what is needed.
+For the CommonJS users importing the entire library (`const Checksum = require('@konfirm/checksum');`), that syntax still works, though we (now) recommend picking only what is needed.

 ```js
 const { hmac } = require('@konfirm/checksum');